laravel/docs/precognition.md

 </template>
 ```

 Precognitive validation is now in place for the form.
-As the form is filled out by a user, precognitive validation requests will be sent to the server and any errors that are returned will populate `form.errors`.
+As the form is filled out by a user, debounced precognitive validation requests will be sent to the server and any errors that are returned will populate `form.errors`.

 <a name="vue-validation-exposed-state"></a>
 #### Exposed State